618 “me gusta”

 I try my best to keep IT-things and screens away from my kids when they are at my place.
 That means that you will only be able to use your mobile phone or Computer inside your own room and I’m strict about this.

-In my experience, workawayers coming from cities sometimes need a little bit of time to get adjusted to the daily work and life here.
+In my experience, workawayers coming from cities sometimes need a little bit of time to get adjusted to the daily life here.
 If you are not used to this kind of lifestyle, the first days might be challenging for you.
-Plan a long stay if you can as this will leave you time to adjust and become comfortable with this lifestyle.
+Plan a long stay if you can, as this will leave you time to adjust and become comfortable with this lifestyle.

 What you could learn here:

 - How to use old, often already forgotten handyman skills (carpenter skills, making clay walls etc.)

 - If you stay for very long you can get also introduced to working with different kinds of power tools.

 - How to process firewood for the winter